20lives/dmote/doc/options.md

 ##### Parameter `key-alias`

 A named key where the block will attach.
-The vertical component of its position is ignored.
+The vertical component of its position will be ignored.

 ##### Parameter `offset`